 B. What are the legal protections that apply if I make a protected disclosure?

-If you have made a protected disclosure under the Australian whistleblower laws, the protections outlined in the Supplier Speak Up policy will apply as well as the following additional legal protections:
+If you have made a protected disclosure under the Australian whistleblower laws, the protections outlined in this policy will apply including the following additional legal protections: